Largest Contentful Paint (LCP)

 LCP is the time it takes to load the largest block of image, video, or text into the viewport.

 This metric is important because the largest block is likely the most important block that you want the user to see and experience on the page.
-A fast LCP helps ensure that visitors can quickly access the most important and important information.
+A fast LCP helps ensure that visitors can quickly access the most relevant and important information.

 Slow pages rank worse